Recent Stories

 Take a Tour

-9 Locations ~ Curated by University of Central Missouri Department of History, Kayla Gorrell, with funding support from the Missouri Humanities CouncilSedalia Missouri Historical Highlights Tour
+9 Locations ~ Curated by University of Central Missouri Department of History, Anna Furney, with funding from the Missouri Humanities CouncilKansas City Missouri's 18th and Vine Tour

-10 Locations ~ Curated by University of Central Missouri Department of History, Glyne Gee, with funding support from the Missouri Humanities CouncilHarry Truman Returns to Jackson County Missouri for the First Time as President June 1945
+9 Locations ~ Curated by University of Central Missouri Department of History with funding from the Missouri Humanities CouncilHistoric Pertle Springs Resort Warrensburg Missouri Tour

 A project by University of Central Missouri History ProgramHistoric Missouri is a free mobile app that provides users easy access to information about the important places, people, and stories that are unique to Missouri.
 Developed by the faculty and students in the History Program at the University of Central Missouri, the mobile application provides interpretive and curated narrative tours about Missouri’s history.
 Each point on the map includes historical information about that site and features historic images from Missouri’s archival institutions like the State Historical Society of Missouri and the Missouri State Archives.